cooperama/gotchi-pet/README.md

-# Project 0 ~~ Tamagotchi
+# Motchi Gotchi

 ## What & Why

-The Tamagotchi project is a beginner's project that demonstrates the creator's ability with HTML, CSS, JavaScript, and DOM manipulation.
+This is a beginner's project based on the Tamagotchi game that demonstrates the creator's ability with HTML, CSS, JavaScript, and DOM manipulation.

 ## User Story